 Post-Baccalaureate Initial Teaching Certification serves individuals who have earned bachelor's degrees in fields other than education.
 Students may earn EC-6, 4-8, 8-12, or all-level certification by taking graduate level courses that may count toward a graduate degree.

 Master's Degree Programs offer advanced study and professional development options for certified teachers and other education professionals.
-Current options include Elementary Education, Early Childhood, Bilingual Education, Gifted/Talented Education, Reading, Special Education, and Secondary Education.
+Current options include Elementary Education, Early Childhood, Bilingual Education, Talent Development, Reading, Special Education, and Secondary Education.

 A Professional Certificate is also available for the Reading Specialist